dinahmaghuyop/mobile-sites/mobile-sites.md

 # Mobile-Optimized Sites
-  * 91% of all people on earth have a mobile phone, 56% smart phone
-  * 50% of mobile phone users, use mobile as their primary Internet source
+  * By 2014, mobile internet usage will overtake desktop internet usage
-  * 1 in 4 mobile users access websites in mobile devices at least once a day (2011)
+  * 99% of smartphone users use the mobile browser once a day
-  * boosts user engagement & sales (more visits per user)

 ##Dedicated Mobile Site